openstack-infra/irc-meetings/README.rst

 sample.yaml
 -----------

-If creating a new yaml meeting file please consider using ``sample.yaml`` and editing as appropriate.
+If creating a new YAML meeting file please consider using ``sample.yaml`` and editing as appropriate.